phosseini/CSCI6461-Computer-Architecture/README.md

 ## Component 3: Execute All Instructions (Finishing Date: 4/5/2017)
 - Handling machine faults and TRAP.
 - Extending the user interface
 - Demonstrate 2nd program running on our simulator.

+## Component 4: Floating point and vector operations (ongoing)
+- Designing and implementing the modules for floating point and vector operations.
+- Designing and implementing simple pipelining.